grrrwaaa/courses/film6246/perception.md

 - Spatializing audio is much more important -- presenting audio in mono, or worse, in a single speaker, breaks immersion.
 Headphone audio should also use head orientation, and located sounds should get significantly louder when you lean toward them closely.

+- Until headsets go wireless (perhaps 2017) the tethering cable to the headset can limit certain motions.

+- Physical interaction devices can't been seen while wearing a headset.
+The keyboard in particular is almost impossible to use.

+> “In VR, you don’t have a keyboard full of hotkeys,” says Malaika.
+“The buttons on a controller are much more limited, so you have to think about how to provide the same number of choices…and manage the number of choices a user has.”   - [Valve advice for VR](http://www.gamasutra.com/view/news/250362/Valve_shares_advice_on_designing_great_VR_game_interactions.php)

+- Even with tracked hand-held devices, or tracking via Leap Motion or the Kinect, there is still no haptic feedback -- no sense of touch.
+For some reason, gloves are not in fashion for VR this time around (as they were in the 90's).
+For Leap Motion in particular, [here are some accumulated best practices.](https://developer.leapmotion.com/assets/Leap%20Motion%20VR%20Best%20Practices%20Guidelines.pdf).
+There has been some research into using ultrasonic haptic displays, but the effective range is low.
+The state of the art in touch is to put physical objects in space:

+<iframe width="640" height="360" src="https://www.youtube.com/embed/NSCZxsd-9hA?rel=0" frameborder="0" allowfullscreen></iframe>